No matter how exciting somewhere you call home may be, it can be reduced to a simple phrase of ‘I’ll do that later.’

 Place the berries and rhubarb in a bowl and fold together.
 Spoon into the baking dish and smooth out with the back of a smooth to an even level.

-To make the topping, place the quinoa puffs, flours and sugar and stir through to mix completely.
+To make the topping, place the quinoa puffs, flours and sugar in a bowl and stir through to mix completely.
 Add the olive oil and coconut oil and fold through until the mixture clumps together.
 If necessary, add a little more coconut oil.

 Spoon over the top of the berries and place in the oven, baking for approximately 25 minutes until golden brown on top.